pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 Values of fields in the list of resource objects can reference a number of predefined parameters.
 The available parameters are:

-- `workshop_name` - The name of the workshop.
+- `workshop_name`: The name of the workshop.
 This is the name of the `Workshop` definition the workshop environment was created against.
-- `environment_name` - The name of the workshop environment.
+- `environment_name`: The name of the workshop environment.
 Its current value is the name of the namespace for the workshop environment and subject to change.
-- `environment_token` - The value of the token that must be used in workshop requests against the workshop environment.
+- `environment_token`: The value of the token that must be used in workshop requests against the workshop environment.
-- `workshop_namespace` - The namespace for the workshop environment.
+- `workshop_namespace`: The namespace for the workshop environment.
 This is the namespace where all deployments of the workshop instances, and their service accounts, are created.
 It is the same namespace that shared workshop resources are created.
-- `service_account` - The name of a service account you can use when creating deployments in the workshop namespace.
+- `service_account`: The name of a service account you can use when creating deployments in the workshop namespace.
-- `ingress_domain` - The host domain under which you can create host names when creating ingress routes.
+- `ingress_domain`: The host domain under which you can create host names when creating ingress routes.
-- `ingress_protocol` - The protocol (http/https) used for ingress routes created
+- `ingress_protocol`: The protocol (http/https) used for ingress routes created for workshops.
-for workshops.
-- `ingress_secret` - The name of the ingress secret stored in the workshop namespace when secure ingress is used.
+- `ingress_secret`: The name of the ingress secret stored in the workshop namespace when secure ingress is used.

 To create additional namespaces associated with the workshop environment, embed a